By the end of this section, you will be able to:

 - What is a false positive and what are some reasons that false positives occur?

-- What is a false negative and what are some reasons that false positives occur?
+- What is a false negative and what are some reasons that false negatives occur?

 - If a patient tests negative on a highly sensitive test, what is the likelihood that the person is infected with the pathogen?